πŸ”§ Expert automotive guides trusted by 250,000+ readers monthly

 Do trucks have fuses for trailer lights?

 Yes, many trucks use dedicated fuses for trailer wiring.
-On many Toyota Tundra model years, the 30A TOW TAIL fuse supports trailer tail lights, but you should confirm the location with your exact model-year fuse cover or owner’s manual.
+On many 2007-2021 Toyota Tundra models, a 30A TOW TAIL fuse supports trailer towing circuits, but you should confirm the location with your exact model-year fuse cover or owner’s manual.

 Why do my trailer running lights fail but brake lights still work?